All pandas must die.

 “What I have now is about the show and not about me,” he says, one of the many times during our chat that he echoes the same humble—if a bit delusional—sentiment.
 “I’ve been working in this business for 20 years, and I’m very grateful for what I have, but it’s going to end sooner or later.
 Should I fall into a depression because I’m not going to have that kind of attention someday?
 I can’t allow that because it’s just stupid.”

 It’s safe to say that Hollywood isn’t ditching Coster-Waldau anytime soon.
 Game of Thrones began airing its fifth season on HBO in mid-April, and if the fantasy’s creator, George R.R.
-Martin, ever finishes the books, there are two more seasons left to tell.
+Martin, ever finishes the books, there are at least two more seasons left to tell.
 Coster-Waldau has been well trained in revealing nothing about anything, which is why he’ll say only the irritatingly cryptic: “Jaime has been living his life with all these secrets, and he can’t do that anymore.
 He has to show his colors in a way and accept responsibility for what he has done.”